yu-xiaomeng/automation-test-for-dailycost/README.md

 # AUTOMATION TEST FOR DAILYCOST

-## daily cost
+## Introduction for Daily Cost

-dailycost is a book keeping application, developed by Spring Boot;
+Daily Cost is a book keeping application, here is the detailed introduction for Daily Cost.
-[Here](https://github.com/yu-xiaomeng/dailycost) you can get the source code.